What is a will trust?

 Lifetime trusts and tax

 The tax treatment of lifetime trusts is worth considering carefully.
-Because you gift the house to the trust, it can attract IHT if it's worth more than the nil-rate band (currently £325,000).
+Because you gift the house to the trust, it can attract inheritance tax if it's worth more than the nil-rate band (currently £325,000).

 Those who transfer their property to a lifetime trust may face an immediate 20% charge on any balance over £325,000 (including gifts made in the previous seven years), while the trustees must submit tax accounts to HMRC.
-They may have a further tax bill every 10 years, plus income tax on any payments from the trust.
+They may have a further tax bill every 10 years, worth 6% of the value over £325,000, plus income tax on any payments from the trust, plus exist charges on assets.

 Usually a discretionary trust also has a letter of wishes for the trustees to consider, which may give one beneficiary the trustees' permission to live in the house or receive the income from investments.
 The tax treatment of fixed interest trusts is different from discretionary trusts.